rimeinn/pyrime/README.md

 This project is consist of two parts:

 - A python binding of librime
-- An IME for ptpython
+- A librime frontend on ptpython

 ## Dependence